-Moulded unprocessed bakelite panel ready for ECME machine metallised on both sides by zinc spraying, probably made by Sargrove Electronics Ltd, Walton-on-Thames, Surrey, England, 1936-1955.
+Moulded unprocessed bakelite panel ready for ECME machine after roughening in the machine, probably made by Sargrove Electronics Ltd, Walton-on-Thames, Surrey, England, 1936-1955.

 John Sargrove was a pioneer of Electronic Circuit Making Equipment (ECME), in order to automate the process of making radios.
 ECME could automatically produce complete radio circuit panels ready for assembly, at a rate of three per minute.
 A pre-moulded Bakelite panel was grit blasted, sprayed with metal and graphite, milled, lacquered and tested, emerging 20 seconds later for final assembly.
 The panels then only required a few components such as valves to be inserted by hand, and the completed assembly was fitted into a cabinet.
-This is an example of a component plate made by Sargrove between 1936 and 1948.
-His idea was never taken up generally, partly because it was seen as a threat to jobs, but represents the first modern approach to automatic operation in electronic manufacture.
+This is an example of one of the pre-moulded Bakelite panels after it had been roughened by the machine.
+Sargrove's idea was never taken up generally, partly because it was seen as a threat to jobs, but represents the first modern approach to automatic operation in electronic manufacture.

 - Radio Communication